nearprotocol/nomicon/src/Primitives/AccessKey.md

-# AccessKey
+# Access Keys

 Access key provides an access for a particular account.
 Each access key belongs to some account and is identified by a unique (within the account) public key.
 Access keys are stored as `account_id,public_key` in a trie state.
-An account w/0 access key is managed entirely by its code (if any).
-It means that account cannot be destroyed (only if its balance would be exhausted due to rent payments and any account will be allowed to send [DeleteAccountAction](Transaction#DeleteAccountAction) on it).
+Account can have from [zero](#account-without-access-keys) to multiple access keys.

 ```rust
 pub struct AccessKey {